 As a public company, we have incurred and will continue to incur significant legal, accounting and other expenses that we did not incur as a private company.
 In addition, the Sarbanes-Oxley Act, as well as rules subsequently implemented by the SEC, and The Nasdaq Global Select Market have imposed various requirements on public companies.
 In July 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, was enacted.
 There are significant corporate governance and executive compensation related provisions in the Dodd-Frank Act that require the SEC to adopt additional rules and regulations in these areas such as "say on pay" and proxy access.
-Recent legislation permits us, as a smaller "emerging growth company," to implement many of these requirements over a longer period and up to five years from the pricing date of our initial public offering, which was June 18, 2013.
-We are taking advantage of this new legislation but cannot guarantee that we will not be required to implement these requirements sooner than budgeted or planned and thereby incur unexpected expenses.
+Recent legislation permitted us, as a smaller "emerging growth company," to implement many of these requirements over a longer period and up to five years from the pricing date of our initial public offering, which was June 18, 2013.
+Based on the market value of our common stock held by non-affiliates as of June 30, 2014, we expect that we will cease to be an emerging growth company as of December 31, 2014.
 Stockholder activism, the current political environment and the current high level of government intervention and regulatory reform may lead to substantial new regulations and disclosure obligations, which may lead to additional compliance costs and impact the manner in which we operate our business in ways we cannot currently anticipate.
 Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance and we may be required to incur substantial costs to maintain our current levels of such coverage.
+Moreover, these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
+For example, we expect these rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance and we may be required to incur substantial costs to maintain our current levels of such coverage.